-Sh'or Yoshuv Rabbinical College is a private, religious institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Sh'or Yoshuv Rabbinical College is a private, religious institution, so it has the same tuition for residents of New York as it does for students who live in other states.

 Sh'or Yoshuv Rabbinical College has the same tuition for international students as for those from out of state.

-Room and board at Sh'or Yoshuv Rabbinical College is $7,500 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Sh'or Yoshuv Rabbinical College is $7,500 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.